Sustainability

 Human Rights Policy

-・Communicate through risk and compliance leader training and workplace education by leaders for each workplace
+・Promoted the Policy through training sessions for risk compliance leaders and workplace education by these leaders

 Identification and assessment of negative impacts